Stuck in a Bad Solar Deal?

 Frequently Asked Questions

-We know homeowners usually have questions before taking the next step.
-Here are some of the most common questions we hear about bad solar contracts, reviews, and the process.
+Homeowners usually have questions before taking the next step.
+Here are some of the most common questions we hear about confusing solar agreements, case reviews, and what the process may look like.

 What happens after I submit the form?

 The first step is a review of your situation.
-From there, you will learn more about what options may be available and what the process may look like based on your agreement.
+From there, you can get a clearer understanding of what may be worth reviewing and what the process may look like based on your agreement.

 Can I really get out of a solar contract?

-In some situations, yes.
-Every agreement is different, which is why the first step is reviewing the contract, financing, and details of how the system was sold and installed.
+In some situations, there may be options worth reviewing.
+Every agreement is different, which is why the first step is understanding the contract, the financing, and how the system was sold and installed.
+You can also read Is Solar Cancellation Possible?
+What Homeowners Should Know.

 What kinds of solar agreements do you review?

-We help review solar loans, leases, PPAs, and other problem agreements tied to unexpected payments, misleading promises, or home sale complications.
+We review solar loans, leases, PPAs, and other solar agreements tied to unexpected payments, confusing terms, sales-pitch concerns, or home sale complications.

 What if I am still paying my utility bill too?

 That is one of the most common issues homeowners report.
-If solar was presented as a way to significantly reduce or replace your utility costs, but that did not happen, your agreement may be worth reviewing.
+If solar was presented as a way to significantly reduce your utility costs, but that did not happen, the agreement may be worth a closer look.
+You can also learn more in Why Am I Paying Both My Utility Bill and My Solar Payment?.

 How long does the process take?

-Some cases move faster than others.
-The timeline depends on the contract, financing structure, documentation, and complexity of the situation.
+Some situations move faster than others.
+Timing can depend on the contract, financing structure, documentation, and the overall complexity of the situation.

 Will this hurt my credit?